-Key inputs and outputs from the travel model runs for four of the compliance years for the Baseline Plan and the Updated Plan are provided in Tables 3 and 4.
-The Tables identify demographic data and travel forecasts for the NFRMPO region, which is a subset of a larger modeling area represented in the NFRMPO's 2019 BY RTDM.
+Key inputs and outputs from the travel model runs for four of the compliance years for the Baseline Plan and the Updated Plan are provided in Table 3 and Table 4.
+The tables identify demographic data and travel forecasts for the NFRMPO region, which is a subset of a larger modeling area represented in the NFRMPO's 2019 BY RTDM.
 The forecasted demographic data is from the NFRMPO 2019 BY Land Use Allocation Model (LUAM), which allocates households and jobs forecasted for the entire modeling area by the Colorado State Demography Office (SDO) to smaller geographies throughout the region.
 The same land use dataset was used to model the Baseline Plan and the Updated Plan, which means all differences in the emissions results are due to changes in transportation strategies instead of also reflecting any changes in land use planning or population forecasts.

 The NFRMPO 2019 BY RTDM forecasts travel demand for a typical weekday when school is in session.
-The vehicle and transit data shown in the Tables is for a typical weekday.
+The vehicle and transit data shown in the tables is for a typical weekday.
 To account for lower traffic volumes on weekends and most holidays, a factor of 338 is used to convert daily VMT forecasts from the travel model into annual estimates used in the GHG emissions analysis.
-Additional detail on the NFRMPO 2019 BY RTDM is available in Appendix B.
+Additional details on the NFRMPO 2019 BY RTDM is available in Appendix B: NFRMPO 2019 Base Year Regional Travel Demand Model Description.